 See the Repeater Status page for IRLP system status information.

-RATS has implemented Internet Radio Linking Project on the W4RAT VHF and UHF repeaters!
-Now, you can talk to repeaters all over the world any time you can access the 146.88 or 442.55 repeaters.
+RATS has implemented Internet Radio Linking Project on the W4RAT VHF repeater.
+Now, you can talk to repeaters all over the world any time you can access the 146.88 repeater.
 Open to all properly licensed amateur radio operators, you can now expand your ham radio horizons with this service.
 RATS encourages all hams that can access the repeaters to give this mode a try.

 IRLP is a method of using Voice Over IP to connect repeaters seamlessly throughout the world.
 You can connect point-to-point, or use reflectors to connect multiple repeaters together for nets or other uses.